An inverse problem for a class of canonical systems and its applications to self-reciprocal polynomials: Outline of the proof of Theorem

 and

 (Proposition \ref{0330_4} and Theorem \ref{thm_03}).
 This $\gamma(a)$ is equal to the function of \eqref{0425_2} (Proposition \ref{prop_0313_1}).
 Therefore, $(A(a,z),B(a,z))/E(0)$ is a solution of a quasi-canonical system on $[1,q^{g})$ if $E(0)\not=0$ and $\alpha_n, \beta_n \not=0$ for every $1 \leq n \leq 2g$.
-As a summary of the above argument, we obtain Theorem \ref{thm_01}.
-See Section \ref{section_4} for details.
+As a summary of the above argument, we obtain Theorem \ref{thm_01}: see Section \ref{section_4} for details.

-In order to prove Theorem \ref{thm_02}, we use the theory of de Branges spaces which is a kind of reproducing kernel Hilbert spaces consisting of entire functions.
-Roughly, the positivity of $H(a)$ corresponds to the positivity of the reproducing kernel of de Branges spaces.
-See Section \ref{section_5} for details.
+To prove Theorems \ref{thm_02}, \ref{thm_02_1}, and \ref{thm_02_2}, we use the theory of de Branges spaces, which are a kind of reproducing kernel Hilbert spaces consisting of entire functions.
+Roughly speaking, the positivity of $H(a)$ corresponds to the positivity of the reproducing kernels of de Branges spaces: see Section \ref{section_5} for details.